redhat-na-ssa/demo-ai-gitops-catalog/README.md

 This project is designed to bootstrap an OpenShift cluster using ArgoCD.

-This repo is subject to frequent breaking changes while we all learn patterns we want to use as a team.
+This repo is subject to frequent breaking changes while we all learn patterns to use as a team.

 ## Prerequisites